 The most common signs of food sensitivity/allergy is tingling in the mouth, swelling of the tongue and throat, difficulty breathing, hives, vomiting, abdominal cramping, diarrhea, lowered blood pressure and in the most extreme cases death.
 Symptoms frequently missed by parents and providers as being related to food allergies includes headaches, fatigue, nasal congestion, irritability, skin discoloration or rash and less specific behaviors such as "sighing", colic, asthma, bedwetting or ADHD type behavior.

 Eating healthy isn't always easy, but it's worth it.
 Healthy eating habits do much more than decrease your risk of chronic diseases.
 Eating a balanced diet with plenty of fruits and vegetables is key to feeling and looking your best.
-Whenever possible, eating fresh, in season fruits and vegetables is ideal.
+Whenever possible eating fresh, in season, fruits and vegetables with lean organic meats is ideal.
+You can also eat nuts and seeds to supplement your day with a healthy snack.

 An easy way to determine if you are eating well is to look at the packaging.
-Basically - If it's white, wrapped in plastic or in a box don't eat it!
+Basically, If it's white, wrapped in plastic or in a box don't eat it!
+It is also helpful to avoid soy, grains, dairy, gluten, grains and both sugar and artificial sweeteners.
+The best approach to keeping it simple is to only eat fresh organic foods.

 Introduce your family to fresh, local produce by visiting a farmers' market or the Happy Valley Farm Trail here in beautiful northern California.
 In Shasta County we have a number of great farmers' markets that operate during the summer months and the Redding Saturday Market runs through December.
 Stop by a farmers' market or explore the Happy Valley Farm Trail to see what's available throughout the year!
 Another option is to grow your own.
 Nothing tastes as good as homegrown, fresh vegetables!